What are Mayhaw Berry Trees?

 Here at Golden Acres ranch we have a small inventory for local folks who can pick them up here at the ranch.
 Most of these are grafts propagated from some of our best trees, or from great trees in other locations, like Louisiana.

 Seedlings are more unpredictable, although Mayhaws tend to grow pretty true to their parent.
-We have some 1-gal seedlings and some 3-gallon seedlings.

 The most informative article we’ve seen on the Mayhaw Berry Tree is from Temperate Climate Permaculture by John Kitsteiner.